 (items are linked to amazon.ca if possible)

 Bought ourselves a DJI Spark Mini drone with massive features.
-We are loving it so far, but are still learning how to use it.
+We are loving it so far but would like to change it out for a Mini2 eventually.

 Progressive Industries EMS-PT30C Portable Electrical Management System – 30 Amp.
 This was one of our first purchases before taking our original trailer to a park.
 We were worried about the quality of power at the pedestal so decided to purchase this bit of insurance.
 This can also be purchased as a 50A guard or a 30A or 50A plug-in type surge protector.

 We decided to get the permanent Surge Guard so that we would never forget to use it, and wouldn’t have to worry about it being stolen.

 Another item that we bought for this surge protector is a Remote Bypass Switch.
 This allows us to bypass the surge protector when we are using a generator.

 Anything that can make communication between husband and wife easier will make everyone much happier.
 I once heard that when you are backing up a trailer, there isn’t much difference between “woah” and “go.”
 We bought a pair of Motorola radios for our Mini Trip (Great Canadian Bacon Invasion 2018).
 Our Talkabout radios worked great on that trip, allowing us to keep in contact with the group leader without any issues.

 Canon Rebel XSi